-If you want the coordinates to always be referenced to the machine datum, you can disable the setting of presets for one or more axes.
+If you want the coordinates to always reference to the machine datum, you can inhibit presetting for one or more axes.

 If presetting is inhibited for all axes, the control no longer displays the SET PRESET soft key in the Manual operation mode.